bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

    - zk = zk://192.168.50.51:2181/mesos,

-   - ports = forwarded ports.
+   - ports = forwarding ports.

    Next, Docker engine is installed, and Elasticsearch and Kibana are launched in Docker.